 The apron is hanging on a curtain tieback.
 The painted and stenciled sign needed something else and the tieback was perfect.

+You can also paint a tieback and screw it to vintage molding.
 What have you recycled and reinvented?
 I know there are a bunch of things I’ve left out.
-Did I give you any ideas?
+Did I give you any recycle upcycle ideas?
 Share some of your ideas with me!

 List Of DIY Tools

 These easy recycle/restyle projects don’t require any power tools or any fancy shcmancy stuff either.
 This is the list of tools you would need to do everyone of the projects; scissors, screwdriver, paint, paint brush, hammer, good all-purpose adhesive/glue, heavy duty stapler.

 Now, that wasn’t what you expected was it?
 I bet you have access to all or most of those things.